Last updated on August 24, 2021.

 Google Search Quality Evaluator Guidelines

-Google Search Quality Evaluator Guidelines (also called Google Search Quality Raters Guidelines) is a publicly available document that is given to raters, people employed by companies working for Google.
-The raters’ task is to rate websites based on those criteria.
+Google Search Quality Evaluator Guidelines is a publicly available document that is given to raters, people employed by companies working for Google.
+The document is designed to help the raters evaluate the quality of websites and their content.

 A Google penalty is a situation where a website drops out of the search engine index or its rankings for given keywords drop dramatically.
 A Google penalty is almost always the result of breaking Google webmaster guidelines.
 There are two main types of penalties you can get: manual and algorithmic.